Annex

 Validation

 I hope the design is enjoyable and efficient, but it is what it is… I have only one version of the site so every browser gets the same code.
 Your browser–of–choice must decide what to do with it.
-You should know that the pigs and I prefer the discretionary judgment of the Firefox and Opera browsers.
+You should know that the pigs and I prefer the discretionary judgment of the Firefox, Opera and Chrome browsers.

-Unless some errant swine has rooted up a page recently, all this site’s pages validate at the W3C Markup Validation Service — http://jigsaw.w3.org/css–validator for CSS and at http://validator.w3.org/ for HTML v4.01 and XHTML v1.0.
+Unless some errant swine has rooted up a page recently, all this site’s pages validate at the W3C Markup Validation Service — http://jigsaw.w3.org/css–validator for CSS and at http://validator.w3.org/ for HTML and XHTML.

-Ah, that being said, the thorough rooters among you will notice one CSS file that doesn’t pass validation.
-I have included some ‘progressive enhancements‘ in a file appropriately named “hacks.css.”
+Ah, that being said, the thorough rooters among you will notice some CSS and XHTML do not actually pass validation.
+This is because I have included some progressive enhancements in my code and the ThemeHybrid design focuses more on what works correctly and on semantics rather than than validation.
 So again, it is what it is.

 pig snouts in truck